gerph/riscos-presenter/rougol/speaker-notes.md

 * Filesystem - You can access the local filesystem, so you can get the files you are testing into the system.
 Or you can load FileSwitch and access regular RISC OS filesystems.

-* Network - The host network stack can be accessed from RISC OS, and we try to map Socket calls through through - if the host has IPv6, `*IfConfig` will show you, and you can connect using those addresses.
+* Network - The host network stack can be accessed from RISC OS, and we try to map Socket calls through - if the host has IPv6, `*IfConfig` will show you, and you can connect using those addresses.

 * Compatibility - It's RISC OS, and whilst not all the interfaces have been implemented, many things do work.
 It depends on how complete those interfaces are.
 Sometimes you don’t care.
 Generally support for given interfaces varies between the level of Arthur and that of RISC OS Select.
 The actual ‘features’ document is about 70K, and I'll make that available in the resources at the end.